Johaney-s/StIFT/src/main/resources/Readme.txt

 Uncertainty is computed as a combination of standard deviation and interpolation error.
 If any is invalid or set to be hidden, the SD or Err labels are crossed out in the result respectively.
+Enlarge the width of the window if you can't see them.

 To upload custom grid, choose Grid > Upload new grid.
 Grid data need to be grouped by MASS and sorted by evolutionary